Hugh Morse

-Hugh Bion Morse (January 9, 1930 – April 2003) was an American serial killer who committed numerous crimes in several states during the 1950s and 1960s.
+Hugh Bion Morse (January 9, 1930 – April 2003) was an American serial killer who committed numerous crimes across the United States during the 1950s and 1960s.
 With the help of the FBI, Morse was arrested, tried, and convicted on one count of murder in Minnesota, and is known to have committed murders in Alabama and Washington beforehand.
-He also committed rape, burglary, assault, attempted murder, and child molestation.
+He also committed rape, burglary, assault, attempted murder, and child molestation in at least four other states.

 Early life

 Hugh Bion Morse was born on January 9, 1930, in Kansas City, Missouri.
 Though little is known about his childhood, Morse entered the United States Army sometime during the 1940s.
 In 1946, he was AWOL from the United States Air Force.
-In 1950, Morse went AWOL again, this time from the marines, and soon traveled to North Carolina.
+In 1950, Morse went AWOL again, this time from the Marines, and soon traveled to North Carolina.